AriFordsham/GHCWiki/status/nov07.md

 This has led to lots of pain, because old programs that depended on 'base' now need to depend on other packages too;
 see [ upgrading packages](http://www.haskell.org/haskellwiki/Upgrading_packages) for details.
 But it's good pain, and matters should improve too as Cabal matures.
-We have been exploring possibilities for \[wkki:PackageCompatibility lessening the pain\] in 6.10.
+We have been exploring possibilities for [lessening the pain](package-compatibility) in 6.10.
 We have also devised a
 [ package versioning policy](http://www.haskell.org/haskellwiki/Package_versioning_policy)
 which will help future library upgrades.